 *Chambers, S.M. and N.C.
 Emery.
-In press.
+2018.
 Conserved thermal performance curves across the geographic range of a gametophytic fern.
 AoB PLANTS.

 *LaRue, E., J.D.
 Holland and N.C.
 Emery.
 2018.
 Environmental predictors of dispersal traits in a lakeshore plant species.
 Ecology 99 (8): 1847-1865.